MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/fieldnotes/roadmap-to-modern-management.md

 > [!NOTE]
 > This article was written by Microsoft experts in the field who work with enterprise customers to deploy Office.

-Microsoft recently released into public preview, a set of [new admin capabilities](../admincenter/overview.md#whats-new-in-preview) for monitoring, managing and updating the installation of Microsoft 365 Apps for enterprise.
+Microsoft recently released into public preview, a set of [new admin capabilities](../admincenter/overview.md#whats-new-in-preview) for monitoring, managing, and updating the installation of Microsoft 365 Apps for enterprise.
 The Microsoft 365 Apps Ranger team at Microsoft has worked with customers during the closed Preview phases and wants to share some best practices on how to adopt these new features.

 While there is no definitive or required way to adopt these new features, the order laid out below has proven to be successful in enabling admins to quickly recognize the benefits, while keeping the rate of change manageable.
 But ultimately, feel free to adjust your approach according to the needs of your organization.